Penny Mordaunt: Prime Minister leaving D-Day events early ‘completely wrong’

 Penny Mordaunt said the Prime Minister’s decision to leave the D-Day 80th anniversary events early to record a General Election campaign TV interview was “completely wrong”.

-Ms Mordaunt, a Navy reservist, said it was right that Rishi Sunak apologised not only to veterans but to the public.
+Ms Mordaunt, a Navy reservist, said it was right that Rishi Sunak apologised not only to veterans but to the public, although she added it should not become “a political football”.

 During the seven-way BBC debate on Friday, the Commons leader said: “What happened was completely wrong, and the Prime Minister has rightly apologised for that, apologised to veterans but also to all of us, because he was representing all of us.